League of Nations: Permanent organs

 The Assembly consisted of representatives of all members of the League, with each state allowed up to three representatives and one vote.
 It met in Geneva and, after its initial sessions in 1920, it convened once a year in September.
 The special functions of the Assembly included the admission of new members, the periodical election of non-permanent members to the council, the election with the Council of the judges of the Permanent Court, and control of the budget.
 In practice, the Assembly was the general directing force of League activities.

-The League Council acted as a type of executive body directing the Assembly's business.
-It began with four permanent members – Great Britain, France, Italy, and Japan – and four non-permanent members that were elected by the Assembly for a three-year term.
+The Council acted as a type of executive body directing the Assembly's business.
+It began with four permanent members – the United Kingdom, France, Italy, and Japan – and four non-permanent members that were elected by the Assembly for a three-year term.
 The first non-permanent members were Belgium, Brazil, Greece, and Spain.

-The composition of the council was changed several times.
+The composition of the Council was changed several times.
 The number of non-permanent members was first increased to six on 22 September 1922 and to nine on 8 September 1926.
-Werner Dankwort of Germany pushed for his country to join the League; joining in 1926, Germany became the fifth permanent member of the council.
+Werner Dankwort of Germany pushed for his country to join the League; joining in 1926, Germany became the fifth permanent member of the Council.
 Later, after Germany and Japan both left the League, the number of non-permanent seats was increased from nine to eleven, and the Soviet Union was made a permanent member giving the council a total of fifteen members.
 The Council met, on average, five times a year and in extraordinary sessions when required.
 In total, 107 sessions were held between 1920 and 1939.